Admission Scholarships towards a recognized bachelor’s degree

 Applicants must include proof of Canadian citizenship or permanent residency in their application file.
 Applicants born in Quebec may submit a birth certificate issued by the Directeur de l'état civil.

-Applicants must complete online the electronic form and provide all of the abovementioned items:
+Applicants must complete online the electronic form and provide all of the abovementioned items, which include:

-- a proof of registration in one of undergraduate program recognized by the Order, as required;
+- the proof of registration in one of undergraduate program recognized by the Order, as required;

 - a justification of their financial needs, according to the abovementioned requirements;